supertobi/pybluez/README.rst

 **INSTALLATION:**

-Use pip(there are also binaries for Windows platform on PyPi):
+Use pip(there are also binaries for Windows platform on PyPi (https://pypi.org/project/PyBluez/)):

     pip install pybluez